Jama Mosque, Ahmedabad: Architecture

 The southern porch entrance to the mosque is large and supported by pillars, some of which were reused from Hindu or Jain temples.
 The porch is elavated with twelve steps on each side.
-It is topped by a roof that once had a dome which has since collapsed.In its Indo-Muslim architecture, the mosque also contains many syncretic elements not necessarily obvious to the viewer: some of the central domes are carved like lotus flowers, closely related to the typical domes of Jain temples; and some of the pillars are carved with the form of a bell hanging on a chain, in reference to the bells that often hang in Hindu temples.
+It is topped by a roof that once had a dome which has since collapsed.
+In its Indo-Muslim architecture, the mosque also contains many syncretic elements not necessarily obvious to the viewer: some of the central domes are carved like lotus flowers, closely related to the typical domes of Jain temples; and some of the pillars are carved with the form of a bell hanging on a chain, in reference to the bells that often hang in Hindu temples.

-The Prayer Hall
+Prayer hall

 The prayer room is rectangular and covered by fifteen domes.
 The roof of the prayer room is arranged on three levels.
 The main prayer hall has about 260 closely set columns supporting the roof, with its 15 domes, making a walk through the hall a beautiful maze of light and shadows.
-The wide-open courtyard, floored with white marble, is ringed by a colonnade painted with giant Arabic calligraphy, and has a tank for ritual ablutions in the center.
+The wide-open courtyard, floored with white marble, is ringed by a colonnade painted with giant Arabic calligraphy, and has a tank for ritual ablutions in the centre.
 The mosque and arcades are built of yellow sandstone and carved with the intricate detail that mosques of this period are known for.
 The main prayer hall space is divided into fifteen bays, or three rows of five square bays, each with a dome thus totaling 15 domes.
-The cupola dome in the center is higher than the rest.
+The cupola dome in the centre is higher than the rest.
 The central nave of the prayer area is three stories tall.

 The mosque has, in total, five mihrabs that correspond with the aforementioned five square bays of the main prayer hall.
 The five mihrabs run along the Qibla wall.
 The Qibla wall faces the west and is decorated with colored marble together with its mihrabs.
 A white marble crescent marks the spot where the imam leads the prayer.
 Pierced stone screens (the 'Jalis') are placed between the two pillars of the central openings.

-The "Shaking Minarets"
+Minarets

 The main entrance is framed by two columns.
 They are the remains of two minarets (the 'shaking minarets') destroyed by the earthquakes of 1819 and 1956.
 In the earthquake of 1819, the lofty minarets were reduced to half their height and became known as the "shaking minarets".
 The earthquake of 1956 destroyed the remaining "shaking minarets".